 Day 6 - Whale watching and back to Reykjavík

-The first stop on day 6 is Dalvik, a small village that across the stunning Eyjafjordur, a gorgeous destination famed for its imposing mountains, navy blue waters and amazing marine life.
+The first stop on day 6 is Dalvik, a small village that has views across the stunning Eyjafjordur, a gorgeous destination famed for its imposing mountains, navy blue waters and amazing marine life.
 There you will join one of our amazing whale watching tours, where we go in search of some of the most incredible marine species on the planet.
 The most famous of these is the giant humpback whale, famous for their spectacular breaches.
 The tours themselves, have a 99% success rate, meaning that you are virtually guaranteed to see some form of whale species, which may include: white-beaked dolphins, minke whales, and small harbor porpoises.
 Killer whales and Blue whales are occasionally seen in the area, meaning that it is possible that we will see the largest creature to ever exist on planet earth!
 Getting up close and personal with these gentle giants of the deep is a truly unforgettable experience that is bound to remain with you for the rest of your life.

 Once you return to dry land and get back on the road, you will pass the famous Skagafjörður fjord, which is steeped in history and culture.
-There are three islands hidden within its waters, the most famous being Dragney, which is shaped like a fort and plays host to a myriad of different bird species, including adorable puffins and guillemot.
+There are three islands hidden within its waters, the most famous being Drangey, which is shaped like a fort and plays host to a myriad of different bird species, including adorable puffins and guillemot.

-Your route back to the Icelandic capital will take you through the heart of Iceland’s green countryside, where you will find many horses and animals that you can pet and appreciate.
+Your route back to the Icelandic capital will take you through the heart of Iceland’s green countryside, where you will find many horses and animals that you can photograph and appreciate.
 The ring road also passes the impressive Grabrok Crater, a scar from a vicious volcanic eruption that occurred around 3400 years ago.

 The final stop of the tour is Reykjavik, a welcome return to civilization after an adventure filled week in the Icelandic wilderness.
 We strongly recommend that you enjoy the city’s vibrant night-time scene, which can be found in its many delicious restaurants and trendy bars.
 We will arrange a hotel somewhere in the capital region: Reykjavík, Kópavogur or Hafnarfjörður.